Seeing an Orangutan in the Wild

 The drive was bumpy but interesting.
-If you are used to traffic in the West, driving here seems adventurous and new.
+If you are used to traffic in the West, driving in Indonesia seems adventurous and new.

 Just honk a lot.
 And hand gestures are also a big help.
 Like everywhere, the fastest ones have the biggest advantage!

 As we arrived in Bukit Lawang, we experienced a not-so-nice surprise.

 Our room, which we had specifically booked with air conditioning, was so hot that it was impossible to stay inside, much less think about sleeping in there.

 Outside it was a bit cooler, but knowing which animals live here, we didn’t really want to sleep with the doors open.

 But, in the evening, we had a very pleasant surprise: Lilik, one of the tour guides from the EcoLodge, visited us, which we were not expecting.

 We had a very nice chat, and he explained how the jungle trek would be, what we should wear, etc.